-What we believe is true as of June 2026, after cross-checking the SHA hotel registry, the US CDC travel page, and the network of family-grade hospitals in Bangkok, Phuket, and Chiang Mai.
+What follows is current as of June 2026 and reflects the SHA hotel registry, current US CDC travel guidance for Thailand, and the family grade hospital network in Bangkok, Phuket, and Chiang Mai.
 Verify any specific vaccine recommendation with your pediatrician at least 4 to 6 weeks before you fly.

 The 60-second answer, by your kid’s age